chayrane/blog-app-cqrs-mediatr-fluent-validations-sqlite/README.md

 ### Layers

-1. **Core**: Contains the domain entities and interfaces.
+1. **Domain**: Contains the domain entities and interfaces.
 2. **Application**: Contains the business logic, commands, queries, and handlers using MediatR.
-3. **Infrastructure**: Contains the implementation of the infrastructure services, such as the database context using EF Core.
+3. **Infrastructure**: Contains the implementation of the infrastructure services, such as the database context using EF Domain.
 4. **API**: Contains the controllers and is the entry point for the API.

 ## Getting Started